tdauth/cpp-futures-promises/README.md

 Therefore, simple unit tests won't proof that there are no bugs.

 ## Performance Tests
-THe project provides several performance tests using the benchmark suite from Folly:
+The project provides several performance tests using the benchmark suite from Folly:
 * Shared vs unique future and promise creation
 * Recursive non-blocking combinator calls